wzscq/crvframe/README.md

           //this url is used to open a report page. the id of the report is dashboard.
           /report/#/dashboard
           ```
-      * **location** Where to open the page.crvframe support two locations to show the page:
+      * **location** Where to open the page. crvframe support two locations to show the page:
         * **tab** Open the page in the tab content area below the header bar of the main window.
         * **modal** Open a modal window to show the page.
       * **title** The tile of the page.
       * **key** The key of the page, which other operations can use to refer to the page.
       * **view** Each model in a crvframe can have multiple views, and when you use a listview to display the model's data, the first view is displayed by default.You can use this parameter to set the default view that is displayed.The value of this parameter is the id of the view.
 This parameter is optional and valid only for listview.
-      * **filter** Used to set the initial filter of the listview.This parameter is optional valid only for listview.
+      * **filter** Used to set the initial filter of the listview.This parameter is optional and valid only for listview.
     * **input** When the operation is invoked through a button on a crvframe page, the input is populated by the page.In some cases,you can set the input in operation configuations.
       * When open a formview with the type of create to create a record of the model, you can set the input value as the initial value of the new record.
         ```